International relations (1814–1919): Italy

 Italy was often called the least of the great powers for its weak industry and weak military.
 In the Scramble for Africa of the 1880s, leaders of the new nation of Italy were enthusiastic about acquiring colonies in Africa, expecting it would legitimize their status as a power and help unify the people.
 In North Africa, Italy first turned to Tunis, under nominal Ottoman control, where many Italian farmers had settled.
 Weak and diplomatically isolated, Italy was helpless and angered when France assumed a protectorate over Tunis in 1881.
 Turning to East Africa, Italy tried to conquer the independent Ethiopian Empire, but was massively defeated at the Battle of Adwa in 1896.
 Public opinion was angered at the national humiliation by an inept government.
 In 1911 the Italian people supported the seizure of what is now Libya.

+During the 1880s, the Italian military and government showed interest in acquiring territorial footholds in China similar to other European powers, inspired partly by Germany's success in securing Jiaozhou Bay and Britain-France's own concessions.
+In this context, Italy explored the idea of leasing Taiwan from the Qing dynasty.
+The proposal was never realized, and historical records indicate it remained a discussion or consideration rather than an official lease agreement.
+The Italian curiosity about Taiwan reflected broader European imperial competition in East Asia during the late Qing period, but no formal concession was granted to Italy on the island.